Lead(II) chromate: Safety hazards

 Despite containing both lead and hexavalent chromium, lead chromate is not acutely lethal because of its very low solubility.
 The LD50 for rats is only 5,000 mg/kg.
 Lead chromate must be treated with great care in its manufacture, the main concerns being dust of the chromate precursor.
 Lead chromate is highly regulated in advanced countries.
-As one of the greatest threats comes from inhalation of particles, so much effort has been devoted to production of low-dust forms of the pigment.
+As one of the greatest threats comes from inhalation of particles, much effort has been devoted to production of low-dust forms of the pigment.

 In the 1800s, the product was used to impart a bright yellow color to some types of candy.
 It is used (illegally) to enhance the color of certain spices, particularly turmeric, particularly in Bangladesh.

 Unlike other lead-based paint pigments, lead chromate is still widely used, especially in road marking paint.

 In 2023 and 2024, consumption of adulterated cinnamon led to at least 136 cases of lead toxicity in children in the United States as reported by the US Centers for Disease Control and Prevention.
 The affected products were recalled.
 The US Food and Drug Administration determined that the ratio of lead to chromium in the cinnamon indicated that lead chromate had been added to the cinnamon.